 Lilian Fraser Garden

 Council’s playgrounds, outdoor fitness equipment, skate parks and tidal pools are open for community use.
-The public gathering rule of no more than 20 people applies in these areas.
+The public gathering rule of no more than 50 people (effective midnight 29 January 2021) applies in these areas.

 Please note the following:

 - Caution is urged when using these areas.

 - Stay home if you are sick.